 Bob Dylan, who often waxes a first or second take and reacts to recording studios by largely ignoring their contents, has previously sometimes sacrificed musical prowess for the sake of spontaneity.
 On his new Desire, however, a pervasively informal mood enhances the material’s potency.
-Don DeVito’s passive production, Howie Wyeths casual drumming and the frequently out-of-synch vocals by Dylan and Emmylou Harris lend an intriguing ambance to the proceedings that extra hours in the studio and a penchant for dial-twisting might well have destroyed.
+Don DeVito’s passive production, Howie Wyeths casual drumming, and the frequently out-of-sync vocals by Dylan and Emmylou Harris lend an intriguing ambance to the proceedings that extra hours in the studio and a penchant for dial-twisting might well have destroyed.

 The material, which proves as fascinating as Dylan’s idiosyncratic approach to recording, further benefits from the singer’s close collaboration with both his new band and theatrical director Jacques Levy (best known in rock circles for his work with Roger McGuinn on songs like “Chestnut Mare”).

 The group, which in addition to Harris and Wyeth includes bassist Rob Stoner and violinist Scarlet Rivera, constitutes the most spirited, sympathetic Dylan backup crew this side of the Band.
 And Levy, who cowrote seven of the nine tunes here, contributed much to their narrative strength while never tampering with Dylan’s trademark style.